ietf-wg-jose/json-web-proof/charter-ietf-jose-03.md

 - Standards Track document(s) specifying how to represent keys for these new algorithms as JSON Web Keys (JWKs).

-- An Informational document defining test vectors for these new JOSE specifications.
+- An Informational document defining test vectors for these new specifications.

 - Standards Track document(s) defining CBOR-based representations corresponding to all the above, building upon the COSE and CWT specifications in the same way that the above build on JOSE and JWT.

 One or more of these goals may be combined into a single document, in which case the concrete milestones for these goals will be satisfied by the consolidated document(s).

 An informal goal of the working group is close coordination with the [rechartered W3C Verifiable Credentials WG](https://www.w3.org/2022/05/proposed-vc-wg-charter.html), which has taken a dependency on this work for the second version of its Verifiable Credentials specification.
+The working group will also coordinate with the [Selective Disclosure JWT](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/) work in the OAuth working group.